Summer Immersion: Zambia

-This group will begin their Zambian experience with the Marianists and aspirants in the capital city of Lusaka.
-There, students will learn about the country, city life and work side by side in various schools and social services with the Marianists.
+This group will begin their Zambian experience with the Marianists capital city of Lusaka.
+There, students will learn about the country, city life, visits to local attractions and will see the Matero Boys School, run by the Marianists.
 Participants will then travel to Lubwe, Zambia, a rural village in the Northern Province of the country.
-Students will work on specified sustainable projects that have been identified by the community.
-These projects in the past have included a sports league, creating a library, teaching in schools, and working in the hospital and with home-based care.
-Students will fundraise money to bring to provide scholarships for students to attend schools and to support a village-wide AIDS awareness day, which the group will help plan and execute.
+Students will engage with the local community in a variety of ways, through the schools, the local hospital, and other organizations.
+Cross-cultural exchange and learning from one another is the primary purpose of this immersion.
 Tourist excursions include trips to Victoria Falls and surrounding areas of Livingstone.

 As a part of your BreakOut or Immersion experience, you will be registered in an Experiential Learning Course (EXP).
 This is a non-credit bearing course which is the BreakOut/Immersion experience itself.
 It will show up on your official UD transcript that you participated in this service-learning experience as a measure of your further involvement and learning here at UD.